10-4-pursuit/lab-app-planning/README.md

 > One thing I'd improve ...
 One thing I'd improve is more so not trying to do everything at once, but taking everything as individual pieces.

+## Demo

+Visit the [live demo](https://bperalta14.github.io/lab-app-planning/) to see the project in action.